My love is one and only

 how the pit in his waxing figure fills,

-like an owl's when it hears a mouse in his moonlight.)
+when it spots a mouse in his moonlight.)

 This poem is a companion to an ancient egyptian poem, translated by John L. Foster.